What is stress?

 - the need to move house or the process of moving house

-- the need to change your job or work hours
+- unemployment or the need to change your job or work hours

 - other children who need help adjusting to the pregnancy